Concepts

 Measuring and optimizing for TACoS, on the other hand, has three significant advantages:

-(a) TACoS is more real time: ACoS keeps attributing sales over a period of 14 days.
-But TACoS, which depends on total sales, can be attributed almost daily.
+1. TACoS is more real-time: ACoS attributes sales over a 14-day window.
+But TACoS, which depends on total sales, can be attributed daily.

-(b) Ultimate measure of ASIN-wise performance: When you measure ACoS on an ASIN basis, you may be taking into account the sales of other ASINs that happen by advertising that ASIN:
+2. Ultimate measure of ASIN-wise performance: When you measure ACoS on an ASIN basis, you may be taking into account the sales of other ASINs as a result of advertising that ASIN during the same period:

 Ad sales on advertised ASINs can be attributed to the same ASIN or any other ASIN.